 Calling All Ladies: The U.C.W. of Little Current United Church cordially invites women of the community to join us at the Church hall on Wednesday afternoons, any time between 2 pm to 4 pm, for coffee, muffins and conversation!
-Starting on Wednesday, January 18, 2017 for the months of January, February and March.
+For the months of February and March.
 Help us keep the winter blues away.
 Come and bring a friend!

 Royal Canadian Legion Branch #177 Little Current winter hours: Closed Sundays and Mondays until further notice.
 Open Tuesday through Saturday, 4 pm to closing.